 Census takers who verify addresses are called address canvassers.
-They help ensure an accurate and complete count by verifying address lists across a wide area of physical geography, housing structures, and residence types.
-Part of this effort involves census takers on the ground noting where houses, apartments, shelters, and other residences are located.
+They help ensure an accurate and complete count by verifying addresses and noting where houses, apartments, shelters, and other residences are located.
 Census takers will attempt to knock on every door in the neighborhood they are canvassing.

 Explore where the Census Bureau plans to send address canvassers with this interactive map.